vpetersson/vpetersson.com/_posts/2024-03-27-unifi-captive-portal.md

 * We need to be able to talk directly to the console (i.e., this is **not** unifi.ui.com), but rather the console directly.
 * We need to acquire a Bearer token (which is done by issuing a call to the `/api/auth/login` with a set of admin-level credentials).

 As you can see, this is why these tools need both direct access to your UniFi console and a set of credentials.
+Some of them also use this to provision the External Portal Server configuration, which is somewhat neat.

 ## Is it possible to use External Portal sensibly?